-- 1. Zero wind, high incidence angle response - o This module is designed to determine the antenna pattern corrections and possible impacts of sun glint - o Fly circles at roll angles of 15, 30, 45, and 60 degrees - 2.
-Moderate wind response (~15 m/s, 30 kts) - This module is designed to understand the mixed "phase" (i.e., foam vs roughness contributions to brightness temperature) - o Fly circles at roll angles of 15, 30, and 45 degrees - 3.
-Moderate winds (~15 m/s, 30 kts) and substantial swell response - o This module is designed to determine the sensitivity to stress - o This can be performed on the way to the storm or in different sectors of the storm - o Fly circles at roll angles of 15, 30, and 45 degrees - o It would be ideal to coincide with a WindSat overpass if cloud free - 4.
-Strong wind response (>30 m/s, 60 kts) - o This module should be flown in multiple storm quadrants (motion relative) - o Fly circles at roll angles of 15, 30, and 45 degrees - Other things to consider - o Possibility for H-pol measurements (i.e., rotate SFMR antenna 90 deg)
+- 1. Zero wind, high incidence angle response - This module is designed to determine the antenna pattern corrections and possible impacts of sun glint - Fly circles at roll angles of 15, 30, 45, and 60 degrees - 2.
+Moderate wind response (~15 m/s, 30 kts)

+• This module is designed to understand the mixed "phase" (i.e., foam vs roughness contributions to brightness temperature)

+- Fly circles at roll angles of 15, 30, and 45 degrees - 3.
+Moderate winds (~15 m/s, 30 kts) and substantial swell or varying fetch length response - This module is designed to determine the sensitivity to stress - This can be performed on the way to the storm or in different sectors of the storm - Fly circles at roll angles of 15, 30, and 45 degrees - o It would be ideal to coincide with a WindSat overpass if cloud free

+- 4. Strong wind response (>30 m/s, 60 kts) - This module should be flown in multiple storm quadrants (motion relative) - Fly circles at roll angles of 15, 30, and 45 degrees - Other things to consider - Possibility for V-pol measurements (i.e., rotate SFMR antenna 90 deg)

-Data Analysis: The SFMR data from these flights will be analyzed to determine if a double harmonic oscillation is evident in the excess brightness temperatures as was found in data collected from Hurricane Gustav (2008) The WSRA data will then be used to analyze the differences in the ocean surface characteristics to reveal any possible relationships between the double harmonic oscillation found in the SFMR measurements and the ocean surface characteristics.
-Wind speed and direction from the dropwindsondes will be used to verify the SFMR wind speed measurements and for the surface wind direction.
+Data Analysis: The SFMR data from these flights will be analyzed to determine if a double harmonic oscillation is evident in the excess brightness temperatures as was found in data collected from Hurricane Gustav (2008).
+The WSRA data will then be used to analyze the differences in the ocean surface characteristics to reveal any possible relationships between the double harmonic oscillation found in the SFMR measurements and the ocean surface characteristics.
+Wind speed and direction from the dropwindsondes will be used to verify the SFMR wind speed.
 SST from the AXBTs will be used as input to the brightness temperature algorithm.
-If coinciding measurements are retrieved from HiRAD it will be possible to do a comparison with the SFMR measurements to gain a further understanding of the SFMR data.
-If a WindSat overpass coincides with any of the modules then it would be possible to compare the excess brightness temperatures from the SFMR with those from WindSat.
+If coinciding measurements are retrieved from HIRad it will be possible to do a comparison with the SFMR measurements to gain a further understanding of the SFMR data.

-Figure 8-1: Flight pattern for module flown in Hurricane Gustav (2008) in a rain-free portion of the eyewall experiencing approximately 35 ms-1 surface winds (left panel).
+Figure 6-1: Flight pattern for module flown in Hurricane Gustav (2008) in a rain-free portion of the eyewall experiencing approximately 35 ms-1 surface winds (left panel).
 Time series of P-3 roll angle during period of turns in Gustav (right panel).

-Thus far, measurements have been obtained primarily on the right side of storms (Fig. 8-2).
-To develop a more complete composite picture, we are particularly interested in obtaining measurements on the left side of storms this season.
+Thus far, measurements have been obtained primarily on the right side of storms (Figure 6-2).
+To develop a more complete composite picture, we are particularly interested in obtaining measurements on the left side of storms (motion relative) this season.
+We would also like to focus on regions with wind speeds greater than 20 m/s.

-Figure 8-2: Storm-relative locations of high-incidence SFMR observations obtained to date.
+Figure 6-2: Storm-relative locations of high-incidence SFMR observations obtained to date.